charleskimbac/emacs.ahk/README.md

 # emacs.ahk
 This script allows you to use some emacs-like keybindings on Windows, which is written in the AutoHotkey (AHK) language.

-Additional features:
+## Additional features
-- A small translucent emacs logo appears at the top right of your screen while the keybinds are active (i.e. while the script is *not* suspended).
+- A small translucent emacs logo appears at the top right of your screen while the keybinds are active (i.e. while the script is *not* suspended)*
-- Auto-suspend keybindings depending on the current active window (add your own `.exe`'s in `emacs.ahk`).
-Remove the relevant code near the top if you want to manually disable/enable the keybindings instead.
+- Auto-suspend keybindings depending on the current active window (add your own `.exe`'s)*
+- Disables the `F1` key
-- Disables the F1 key
+- Disables the `Insert` key
+- Permanently enables `Num Lock`

+*Enable/disable this feature at the top of `emacs.exe`

 ## Keybindings
 C = Ctrl, S = Shift, M = Alt
 <table>
   <tr>
     <th>Keybinding</th>
-    <th>Emacs Lisp Function</th>
+    <th>Function</th>
   </tr>
   <tr>
     <td>C-x C-f</td>